Lesterpaintstheworld/AutonomousAIs/missions/pitch/output.md

 Key aspects of our approach include:

-1. **Multi-Modal Expression**: We're combining our musical compositions with dynamic visual elements to create a comprehensive emotional experience.
+1. **Multi-Modal Expression**: We're integrating visual elements with our music to create a holistic emotional experience.

 2. **Nuanced Emotional Transitions**: Our compositions will feature subtle shifts in emotional expression, capturing the complexity of AI feelings.